Scholars, Animals, Images, Geographies, and the Arts: De-exoticizing Eastern Europe in the Early Modern Period

 With animals as the primary object of investigation, the project will direct attention to the arduous processes of discovering Eastern European fauna.
 While some species had already been recorded by ancient authors (though seldom if ever seen), other species were only documented in the early modern period, turning Eastern Europe into a rewarding research opportunity for naturalists.

 Tracing the replication of images of Eastern European fauna, the project seeks to understand how early modern naturalists accounted for the discrepancies among ancient, medieval, and contemporaneous sources.
-Additionally, it will explore how their strategies of verification varied between the sixteenth and eighteenth centuries.
+It will also explore how their strategies of verification varied between the sixteenth and eighteenth centuries.

 Mapping this knowledge transfer onto the articulation of early modern geographies—which also attempted to make sense of the regions situated between Europe and Asia—the project promises to move the study of Eastern Europe beyond the paradigm of “demi-Orientalism.”
 This paradigm often imposes a modern othering lens onto the earlier past of the region.